-.
-Large scale-efforts to map two-gene interactions in human cell lines are also underway, similarly demonstrating their power to better understand gene function6,7.
-In yeast, under standard growth conditions, the number of genes yielding a phenotype climbs from ~2,000 to ~5,000 when genes are perturbed in pairs5,8.
-Furthermore, the resulting genetic interaction map enabled genes to be clustered into functional groups5,9, while smaller-scale CGAs have been used to better predict the genetic basis of drug resistance11, and to inform order-of-action in biological pathways11.

 CGA of many biological traits has shown that additional genetic interactions can arise from the simultaneous perturbation of more than two genes.
-Diverse pathway architectures can yield three-gene interactions (for which a triple mutant phenotype cannot be simply explained by the component single and double mutant phenotypes)1011.
-In yeast, triple mutant interactions are likely to vastly outnumber two-gene interactions13.
-Several examples of interactions of even greater complexity have been reported (e.g. five-12, seven-13 and over 20-gene interactions14)15.
-An effort to map genetic background effects affecting the environment-dependent growth of several yeast knockouts shows that 89% involve higher-order interactions of a knockout with multiple loci17.
-In the simplest cases, higher-order interactions arise from partial functional redundancy in large gene families16.
-For example, in Arabidopsis, a method has been developed to simultaneously ‘knock down’ multiple paralogs with a single artificial miRNA to better study the function of such families18.
+Diverse pathway architectures can yield three-gene interactions (for which a triple mutant phenotype cannot be simply explained by the component single and double mutant phenotypes)10, and in yeast these alone are likely to vastly outnumber two-gene interactions11.
+Several examples of interactions of even greater complexity have been reported (e.g. five-12, seven-13 and over 20-gene interactions14), and complex interactions in general may mediate a large majority of genetic background effects affecting growth of yeast knockouts15.
+In the simplest cases, higher-order interactions arise from functional redundancy in gene families, and multiple paralogs must be perturbed simultaneously for phenotypic consequences16.
 Complex interactions may also have medically-relevant phenotypes.
 For example, CGA of antibiotic resistance genes in E. coli has suggested that the abundance of multi-gene interactions can enable many mutational paths towards resistance17.
 In vertebrates, complex multi-gene effects mediate disease, e.g., myeloid malignancies18,19.
 Moreover, discovery of such interactions can be practically useful.
 For example, the induction of pluripotent stem cells requires a simultaneous increase in the expression of four genes20.